Film Director Resume Example

 You’ll also find resources that help you grow your filmmaking career.
 I always recommend exploring tools and examples, especially when you want your resume to stand out.

-If you’re looking to switch gears or see how your filmmaking skills transfer, check out other creative resume examples.
+If you’re looking to switch gears or see how your filmmaking skills transfer, check out other creative resume examples and compare them with a cover letter for inspiration.
 Director, videographer, and screenwriter resumes give you fresh ideas.

 I always find it useful to compare formats and keywords.
 There are over ten related templates out there that help you get a feel for different industry standards.